 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

 South Korea has excellent scores in selected categories, with an above-average number of crypto exchanges and blockchain organizations.
 ICOs are prevalent with a high proportion related to environmentally-related projects.
 There is a lax tax approach to digital assets in South Korea with a more cohesive crypto tax now pushed forward to next year – or later.
-Uncertainty within the region, especially since Ukraine may have some effect on crypto investment and regulation going forward as will a higher than an average number of reported fraud cases.
+Uncertainty within the region, especially since the Ukraine War/Invasion/Military Exercise and the collapse of FTX, may have some effect on crypto investment and regulation going forward.
+Not to mention the ongoing controversy that follows a country with a higher-than-average number of reported fraud cases.

 Recent new regulations and laws have changed everything in South Korea for the moment.
 Where to spend your bitcoin is not really the issue when so many exchanges have ceased trading.

-South Korea is home to an active cryptoeconomy even though cryptocurrency is not regarded as legal money.
+South Korea is home to an active crypto economy even though cryptocurrency is not regarded as legal money.
 The market grew fantastically when Bitcoin first hit the heights and has had a big resurgence since prices began pricing again.
 In the meantime, crypto exchanges have been subject to increasingly firmer regulation and guidance.
-All exchanges operating in South Korea must obtain licenses from financial and Internet regulators – a requirement instigated in 2021 – as a result a far fewer number of exchanges are now able to operate.
+All exchanges operating in South Korea must obtain licenses from financial and Internet regulators – a requirement instigated in 2021 – as a result, far fewer exchanges are now able to operate.
 Receiving certification from the Korea Internet and Security Agency (KISA) is the first step to obtaining final approval from the Financial Services Commission (FSC).
-As we have seen in other countries, having a clearer regulatory framework actually opens up the cryptoeconomy for exchanges and service providers and offers greater security for investors.
-On the other side of the coin, having licences granted to only those services, which can comply, is being seen as reducing the choices available.
+As we have seen in other countries, having a clearer regulatory framework actually opens up the crypto economy for exchanges and service providers and offers greater security for investors.
+On the other side of the coin, having licenses granted to only those services, which can comply, is being seen as reducing the choices available.

-Paying tax on my crypto trading in the South Korea
+Bitcoin taxes on Bitcoin trading in South Korea

-South Korea’s Financial services’ outlook on Bitcoin and crypto economy
+South Korea’s financial outlook on Bitcoin and the crypto economy

 South Korea is highly committed to the potential that blockchain technology holds and the government is actively supporting research and development into several blockchain projects.
-Government bodies include the Ministry of Science and the National IT Promotions Agency and the areas of assessment include digital ledger-based currency, healthcare and real estate.
+Government bodies include the Ministry of Science and the National IT Promotions Agency and the areas of assessment include digital ledger-based currency, healthcare, and real estate.
 Like most countries, the central bank is also trialing a research project into digital currency.
-That said, full on decentralized finance (DeFi) as a future next step to integrate within the current financial system is not on the cards.
+That said, full-on decentralized finance as a future next step to integrate within the current financial system is not on the cards.

 Crypto regulation in South Korea